 When determining what section loss to apply to the beam for regular shear capacity (BrR input), a weighted average over the entire beam depth shall be used.
 For example, if the bottom half of a beam web has 50% section loss, the overall deterioration input will be 25%.
 This approach shall not be used when considering these local effects.

 7.2.10.3 In the vicinity of exposed prestressing strands deduct 100% of the strand area within the limits where they are exposed.
 Deduct 50% of the area of the strands in the next row directly above the limits of the exposed strands.
-Deduct 50% of the area of the strand(s) in the bottom row next to the limits of the exposed prestressing strands.
+Deduct 50% of the area of the strand(s) in the bottom row next to the limits of the exposed prestressing strands, unless strands are located in an area of concrete delamination.

-7.2.10.4 In areas of concrete delamination without exposed reinforcing stirrups or prestressing strands deduct 50% of the area of the prestressing strands located in the row directly above the limits of the delamination.
+7.2.10.4 In areas of concrete delamination without exposed reinforcing stirrups or prestressing strands deduct 100% of the area of the prestressing strands located in the row directly above the limits of the delamination.
 Deduct 10% of the area of the prestressing strand(s) in the bottom row next to the limits of the delamination.

-7.2.10.5 A longitudinal crack shall be considered to be a delamination that is six inches wide centered on the crack.
-The length of the delamination shall be the length of the crack plus six inches at each end of the crack.
-The loss of prestressing force at this theoretical delamination shall be calculated in accordance with Paragraph 7.2.10.4 above.
+7.2.10.5 Longitudinal and/or transverse cracks shall be considered as evidence of a potentially delaminated area.
+The delaminated area shall be estimated by tapping the concrete using a masonry hammer.
+The loss of prestressing force within this area shall be calculated in accordance with Paragraph 7.2.10.4 above.

 7.2.10.6 The reduced prestressing force due to losses as calculated in the paragraphs above shall only apply to the area of the deterioration.
-Outside of these areas, all prestressed strands shall be assumed to be 100% effective and shall be appropriately re-developed into areas of sound concrete.
-For example, a strand with 100% loss will require 100% of its development length before it is considered fully effective again.
-Likewise, a strand with 50% section loss will require 50% of its development length, in sound concrete, before it is fully effective again.
+Strands shall be considered partially developed until they reach a distance equal to their development length outside the deteriorated regions.
+Development of strands shall only be considered to occur within sound concrete.
+For example, a strand with 100% loss from deterioration will require 100% of its development length before it is considered fully effective again.
+Likewise, a strand with 50% section loss will require 50% of its development length, in sound concrete, before it is considered fully effective again.